-Field or Button Description Use isothermal jacket [check box] Select if an isothermal jacket is to be used.
+Selections Description Use isothermal jacket [check box] Select if an isothermal jacket is to be used.
 An isothermal jacket main- tains a constant temperature profile along the sample tube stem during an extended analysis of more than 1 or 2 hours.
 Vacuum seal type [group box] Select the seal type to be used.
-For fields and tons on page buttons not listed in this table, see Common Fields and But - 2 - 3 .
+For fields ar Buttons on nd buttons not listed in this table, see Common Fields and page 2 - 3.